UCLL-PR2/exercises/05-functional-programming/02-higher-order-functions/01-smart-parameters/assignment.md

 # Smart Parameters

-Say we're working on our `Movie`s and we want to determine how many movies a certain directory has made.
+Say we're working on our `Movie`s and we want to determine how many movies a certain director has made.
 We can then write the following code:

 ```python